lusentis/dawson-docs-preview/README.md

 > If changing this setting will result in updating, creating or deleting a CloudFront Distribution, the deployment will take approximately 15-20 minutes.

-> We choose to serve nly HTTPS is supported, and a TLS certificate might be automatically requested by dawson using AWS ACM.
-See below for details.
+> We choose to serve contents only via HTTPS.
+A TLS certificate might be automatically requested by dawson using AWS ACM.
+See the next section for details.

-### 5.1 SSL/TLS Certificates
+## 5.1 SSL/TLS Certificates

 If you specify a custom domain (Alias, CNAME) in the cloudfront property, the following behaviour will apply: